Dinosaur Revolution

 Dinosaur Revolution is a four-part American nature documentary produced by Creative Differences.
 It utilizes computer-generated imagery to portray dinosaurs and other animals from the Mesozoic era.
 The program was originally aired on the Discovery Channel and Science.

-Dinosaur Revolution was released to mixed reviews, with some citing the poor quality of its animation and a lack of seriousness in its tone.
-It was, however, praised for its educational content and general energy.
+Although Dinosaur Revolution was the first dinosaur documentary to feature a darker, edgier, more serious and violent adult atmospheric tone and the first to have been targeted towards a 13 and 14 year old audience, it served as a reimagining of the comic book series Age of Reptiles.